- Non-financial risks have always existed, but the way we conceive risks has broadened substantially

 - The challenge for organisations is really understanding how to address non-financial risks

-- Chartered Accountants ANZ has released a guide to non-financial risks in 2020
+- Chartered Accountants ANZ has released a guide to non-financial risks

 "The COVID-19 pandemic has shown us the extreme consequences of non-financial risks on businesses, entire industries and global economies.
 No one could have predicted the scale of the ramifications but if we can learn any lesson it's that we need to take non-financial risks seriously."
-Karen McWilliams, Chartered Accountants ANZ Business Reform Leader
+Karen McWilliams, Chartered Accountants ANZ Business Reform Leader.

 Non-financial risks have always existed